bombasticSlacks/Aspirant/Game/Diviner.md

 See into the future what may happen, see into the past what has happened.

 #### Oracle
-During each meditation roll 2d6.
+During [Meditate](Telling-The-Story#Meditate) roll 2d6.
 At any point before the next meditation, you may choose to have any skill test use that roll result.

 ### Master